 As the man himself sang: “I am a man, a simple man… a man of colours”

-The year also saw the release of a new album by OMD in ‘History Of Modern’, their first since 1996 while there was the emergence of new acts such as VILLA NAH, MIRRORS and HURTS.
+The year also saw the release of a new album by OMD in ‘History Of Modern’, their first since 1996 while there was a long awaited single by THE HUMAN LEAGUE.
+Meanwhile there was the emergence of new acts such as VILLA NAH, MIRRORS, THE SOUND OF ARROWS and HURTS.

 At the end of 2009 when LITTLE BOOTS and LA ROUX heralded a renaissance in the sound of the synth, KRAFTWERK’s Ralf Hütter said to Mojo Magazine: “From all our work comes inspiration.
 We have been very lucky because the music we envisioned, the ideas we had of The Man-Machine and electro music, have become reality and technology has developed in our direction… and electro is everywhere!”

-In a tremendous year for all things electro, here is The Electricity Club’s Top 30 songs of 2010 in alphabetical order by artist:
+In a tremendous year for all things electro, here are our 30 songs of 2010 in alphabetical order by artist:

 CHRISTINA AGUILERA & LADYTRON Birds Of Prey